What purposeful screen time looks like

 Takeaways for WFH dads

 3. Watch for self-regulation → Notice when they’ve had enough.
 My daughter usually calls it quits after 45 minutes on her own, which shows me she’s learning to balance tech with rest.
+If your child struggles with this, consider getting a small Time Timer to have next to the computer so they visually see how much time they have left.

-Because if we don’t guide them into the tech world intentionally, then the Instagrams and TikToks of the world will be happy to take on that responsibility.
+If we don’t guide them into the tech world intentionally, then the Instagrams and TikToks of the world will be happy to take on that responsibility.

 If you want to check code.org out, it's completely free and here's a walkthrough on how to set up an account for your kid and link it to your parent account.